AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/wp-billing-settings.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../review-and-approve-work/proofing/proofing.md).

 This section contains the following subsections: